spellshape/cli/docs/versioned_docs/version-v0.25.2/guide/01-install.md

 ---
 sidebar_position: 1
-description: Steps to install Ignite CLI on your local computer.
+description: Steps to install Spellshape CLI on your local computer.
 ---

-# Install Ignite CLI
+# Install Spellshape CLI

-You can run [Ignite CLI](https://github.com/ignite/cli) in a web-based Gitpod IDE or you can install Ignite CLI on your local computer.
+You can run [Spellshape CLI](https://github.com/spellshape/cli) in a web-based Gitpod IDE or you can install Spellshape CLI on your local computer.

 ## Prerequisites

-Be sure you have met the prerequisites before you install and use Ignite CLI.
+Be sure you have met the prerequisites before you install and use Spellshape CLI.

 ### Operating systems

-Ignite CLI is supported for the following operating systems:
+Spellshape CLI is supported for the following operating systems:

 - GNU/Linux
 - macOS